Year of Call: 2001

 Re Stakefield (Midlands) Ltd [2010] EWHC 2518 (Ch); [2011] Bus.
 L.R.
 457 and [2010] EWHC 3175 (Ch).
 Acted for Secretary of State in 3 week directors disqualification trial and in successfully resisting application to strike out proceedings on first day of trial on Art 6 HRA (right to a fair trial) grounds (led by Malcolm Davis-White QC).

 TG Investments Ltd, Tom Gonzales v New Hope Holdings Ltd, Preben Olesen & others.
-Currently advising the plaintiffs in an action to recover $32.8m in loans and a $12m investment in the Port Lucaya Marina development in The Bahamas.
+Advised the plaintiffs in an action to recover $32.8m in loans and a $12m investment in the Port Lucaya Marina development (in receivership) The Bahamas.

 Re Stakefield (Midlands) Ltd [2010] EWHC 2518 (Ch); [2011] Bus.
 L.R.
 457 and [2010] EWHC 3175 (Ch).
 Acted for Secretary of State in 3 week directors disqualification trial and in successfully resisting application to strike out proceedings on first day of trial on Art 6 HRA (right to a fair trial) grounds (led by Malcolm Davis-White QC).

-Frequently instructed to advise and act for strata owners and strata corporations in the Turks & Caicos Islands in disputes between them as to the governance, management and funding structure of resorts owned under the strata plan form of property ownership.
-For example:
+Frequently instructed to advise and act for strata owners and strata corporations in the Turks & Caicos Islands and condominium owners and associations in The Bahamas in disputes as to the governance, management and funding structure of resorts owned under these forms of property ownership.
+Also advising in recreational easement disputes arising in relation to leasehold ownership of property in luxury holiday resorts in The Bahamas.

 Ongoing instruction in relation to other property litigation in the Turks and Caicos (relating to land registration, specific performance etc.)